 Other studies have found gabapentin may be effective as a sedative for treating primary insomnia .

 Gabapentin is a prescription medication, which means you should have a doctor’s instructions on how to take it.
-Dose and method of consumption vary.
+The dose and method of consumption vary.

 General instructions say to ingest capsules, tablets, and oral solutions three times a day with a glass of water.
 Evenly space the doses throughout the day.
 Only take gabapentin as prescribed by your doctor.

-Gabapentin is available under the following brand names:
+Gabapentin is available in the market under the following brand names:

 It’s always important to watch for side effects whenever you’re on medication.